 When our office receives a call about someone struggling with addiction or substance abuse, it is most often from a concerned family member.
 Their loved one’s addiction has gotten to the point where it is not only affecting his or her wellbeing, but also the wellbeing of the family system.

-It’s only recently that we’ve began to understand and treat addiction for what it is: a family problem.
+It’s only recently that we’ve begun to understand and treat addiction for what it is: a family problem.
 In previous generations, addiction was not openly discussed or addressed in families.
 It was most often viewed as a character flaw or a lack of willpower.
 Thankfully, we’ve made strides in addiction medicine and research that prove otherwise.
 We now know that addiction is a complex brain disease that alters the brain’s chemistry and changes a person’s behavior.

 Risk Factors for Addiction